 The properties were derived using the Kramers-Kronig relations considering normal incidence and in the condition of isotropical response, to which we approximate our high-symmetry (space group Fd$\bar{3}m$) cubic crystal.

-While the reflectivity remains on around values of 0.2-0.3 for most of the energy range, the penetration depth presents a strong energy dependence.
+Although the reflectivity remains around values of 0.2-0.3 for most of the energy range, the penetration depth presents a strong energy dependence.
 In particular, comparing the photon energies we employed during the experiment (0.30, 1.55 and 3.10 eV), at the mid-infrared photon energy the penetration depth is about 2 times larger than the near-infrared one and 10 times than the visible one.

-This is a important point, thus making more appropriate to compare the pump impact in terms of excitation density (energy per volume) rather than fluences for the different pump photon energies.
+This is an important point, making it more appropriate to compare the pump impact in terms of excitation density (energy per volume) rather than fluences for the different pump photon energies.